IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

 7. Optional: Repeat these steps to add more channels.

-You can implement a Callback URL to handle a variety of tasks, or create several Callback URL, each handling a different task.
+You can implement a Callback URL to handle a variety of tasks, or create several Callback URLs, each handling a different task.
 {: tip}

 ## Testing a notification channel